Taxonomy (biology): Recent comprehensive classifications

 Partial classifications exist for many individual groups of organisms and are revised and replaced as new information becomes available; however, comprehensive, published treatments of most or all life are rarer; recent examples are that of Adl et al., 2012 and 2019, which covers eukaryotes only with an emphasis on protists, and Ruggiero et al., 2015, covering both eukaryotes and prokaryotes to the rank of Order, although both exclude fossil representatives.
 A separate compilation (Ruggiero, 2014) covers extant taxa to the rank of Family.
 Other, database-driven treatments include the Encyclopedia of Life, the Global Biodiversity Information Facility, the NCBI taxonomy database, the Interim Register of Marine and Nonmarine Genera, the Open Tree of Life, and the Catalogue of Life.
 The Paleobiology Database is a resource for fossils.

 Application

 Biological taxonomy is a sub-discipline of biology, and is generally practiced by biologists known as "taxonomists", although enthusiastic naturalists are also frequently involved in the publication of new taxa.
 Because taxonomy aims to describe and organize life, the work conducted by taxonomists is essential for the study of biodiversity and the resulting field of conservation biology.

 Classifying organisms

 Biological classification is a critical component of the taxonomic process.
 As a result, it informs the user as to what the relatives of the taxon are hypothesized to be.
 Biological classification uses taxonomic ranks, including among others (in order from most inclusive to least inclusive): domain, kingdom, phylum, class, order, family, genus, species, and strain.
 (Note: This ranking system, except for "Strain", can be remembered by the mnemonic "Do Kings Play Chess On Fine Glass Sets?".)

+Enigmatic taxa

+Enigmatic taxa are taxonomic groups whose broader relationships are unknown or undefined.
+This uncertainty about its taxonomic classification can be problematic when formally naming a taxon.
+However some codes have provisions to address this.
+For example, the International Code of Nomenclature for algae, fungi, and plants, stipulates that "species and subdivisions of genera must be assigned to genera, and infraspecific taxa must be assigned to species, because their names are combinations", but ranks higher than the genus may be assigned incertae sedis.